Research

 Contribution

 This research proposes architectural methods for translating environmental phenomena into spatial experience.
-Through the development of architectural apparatus and practice-based experimentation, it demonstrates how subtle atmospheric forces—light, air movement, and environmental change—can become perceptible spatial conditions.
-The work expands architecture beyond static form toward dynamic spatial environments emerging through the interaction between body, atmosphere, and constructed systems.
+Through the development of architectural apparatuses and practice-based experimentation, it demonstrates how subtle atmospheric forces—such as light, air movement, and environmental change—can become perceptible spatial conditions.
+The work expands architecture beyond static form toward dynamic environments that emerge through the interaction of body, atmosphere, and constructed systems.

 1989